Ruoro/paddleOCR/README.md

 - os

 ### Prerequisites
-The only prerequisite is a jupyter notebook or a google collab.
+The only prerequisite is a **Jupyter notebook** or a google collab.

-## Contributing
+## Credit
- I used code freom the repo https://github.com/PaddlePaddle/PaddleOCR and also a tutorial from Nicholas Renotte (https://www.youtube.com/watch?v=t5xwQguk9XU&t=780s)
+ I used code from the repo https://github.com/PaddlePaddle/PaddleOCR and a tutorial from Nicholas Renotte (https://www.youtube.com/watch?v=t5xwQguk9XU&t=780s).
+It’s always important to give credit where credit is due.

+## Future Updates
+Some of the future tasks will include:
+>
+- Creating a GUI that lets one define the binding boxes.
+- Converting the python code to an exe file.
+- Compiling to **.crs** which is required for the chrome extension.
 ## License
 MIT

 ## Contact
 John Ruoro and SnowTec
+ruorojohn@gmail.com